 Although America fought against the tyranny of the Crown, as dentists, we find that crowns do have their uses.Many times damage to teeth is substantial enough to require added protection.
 A dental crown provides that protection and can get those teeth back to a place of health and function.

 What Is a Dental Crown?

-A dental crown is a restoration designed to protect a tooth that has sustained structural damage from a crack, decay, or trauma.
-It completely covers your tooth like a protective helmet.
-All of our dentists at Tippit Dental Group design restorations to match your natural teeth, whenever possible, so your smile has a seamless appearance.
+A crown is a dental restoration designed to protect a tooth that has sustained structural damage from a crack, decay, or trauma.
+It completely covers and replaces the protective outer layer of your tooth.
+Crowns can be made from a variety of different materials, each one with different strengths and esthetics.
+The dentists at Tippit Dental Group will recommend the ideal crown to match the shape, function, and color of your natural teeth so your smile will have a seamless appearance.

 Caring for Your Crown